Local Self Government Department (Kerala): Leadership

 The department is headed by a Cabinet Minister of the Government of Kerala.
-The incumbent Minister is M. B. Rajesh.
+The incumbent Minister is K. M. Shaji.

 Administratively, the department is headed by the Principal Secretary to Government (LSGD), supported by Special Secretaries, Additional Secretaries, Joint Secretaries, Deputy Secretaries and Under Secretaries along with officers and staff posted in the Secretariat.
+The functions of departments is organised into various sections, under a section officer (SO), and assisted by assistant section officers, assistants and other clerical staffs.

+The LSGD Secretariat formulates policies and advises the Government.
+It also coordinates and exercises administrative control over Line Departments, Statutory Institutions, and other agencies.